 and all the magical moments that made it

 WELCOME!
 WE'RE THRILLED YOU'RE CONSIDERING OUR STUDIO.

 Continue on for our approach, session options + our curated product selection/pricing

 Let’s talk about our approach to portraits!
 We focus on the good stuff, and sessions are lighthearted, loving + fun.
 There’s a lot of dark + moody out there these days…families looking forebodingly at each other, posed with smoldering eyes, edited to desaturate all of the beautiful color.
 We’re, well, basically the opposite of that!

-But you do.
-You watch the slideshow of your family + its better than you hoped.
 The portraits capture your real personalities, and real connection – you can actually hear her little laugh when you look at the photograph + just can’t get past how the pictures are so genuinely them.
-The expressions, joy + love you feel, presented in the very best way.
+Not every day is easy, and life is nowhere close to perfect, but the way you feel during those very best moments.
+Thats what you see presented in front of you.
+The expressions, joy + love you feel, presented so beautifully.